 The landmark text that transformed matters of ceremonial style from adiaphora to practices possessing intrinsic spiritual was Book 5 of Richard Hooker’s Of the Laws of Ecclesiastical Polity (1597).
 Other key names include Lancelot Andrewes and John Overall.

 The best place to read serious history of the relationship between Puritanism and Anglicanism is the work of Peter Lake.
-His contribution to the new Oxford history of Anglicanism is absolutely outstanding:
+His contribution to the new Oxford history of Anglicanism is particularly useful:

 Peter Lake, ‘‘Puritans’ and ‘Anglicans’ in the History of the Post-Reformation English Church’ in The Oxford History of Anglicanism.
 Volume 1: Reformation and Identity, c.1520-1662 (ed.
 Anthony Milton; Oxford: Oxford University Press, 2017), 352-379.